sbl-sdsc/mmtf-pyspark/docs/WindowsInstallation.rst

     conda remove -n mmtf-pyspark --all

-[OPTIONAL] Hadoop Sequence Files
+Download Hadoop Sequence Files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-MMTF Hadoop sequence files of all PDB structures can be downloaded and
+The entire PDB can be downloaded as an MMTF Hadoop sequence file and
 environmental variables can be set by running the following command:

 ::